 The settlement payment averts a trial on the families claim that the district was negligent in reporting and investigating allegations that another student was molesting his classmates in a restroom at school.

 “I truly believe my son was sexually abused by another student in that classroom,” said Jena Lavik.

-Lavik and two other mothers who will share the settlement said they noticed disturbing behavior changes in their children during the 2013 school year at Ridgecrest.
+Lavik and two other mothers who will share in the settlement said they noticed disturbing behavior changes in their children during the 2013 school year at Ridgecrest.

 The mothers say the school staff assured them there were no problems at school.